KaiwenWang/incubator-skywalking/docs/en/concepts-and-designs/service-mesh-probe.md

 ## Where does the probe collect data from?
 Istio is a very typical Service Mesh design and implementor.
-It defines **Control Panel** and **Data Panel**, which are wide used.
+It defines **Control Panel** and **Data Panel**, which are widely used.
 Here is Istio Architecture:

 <img src="https://istio.io/docs/concepts/what-is-istio/img/overview/arch.svg"/>